 - Those stuck between classes (pups can take this Basics at 4 months) or all in-person classes are full but you want to get started!

-BEYOND THE BASICS/Canine Good Citizen Prep: 5 week course for graduates of The Basics.
+BEYOND THE BASICS/Canine Good Citizen Prep: 5 week course for graduates of The Basics 1 year and older.

 While playing training games and exercises, this class continues our work from The Basics incorporating distractions, proofing and chaining behaviors.
 We also learn beginner tricks and cooperative care “tricks” (handling for toenail trims, grooming, medicating) .
 This class is NOT primarily focused on CGC testing but we will practice the skills needed for passing the AKC’s Canine Good Citizen test and testing is offered on the last day of class for students who want to take it.
 Prerequisite: The Basics at DDO or prior instructor approval.
 If you have taken a basics course at another facility, video evaluation is required ($20).
 Th video must show your dog’s skill level of the following cues we cover in The Basics: Using a clicker/marker (your proficiency), sit, down, wait/stay (short distance), go to mat, leave it, polite greeting/go say hi, recall (short distance).
 Email Danette@dogsdayoutseattle.com to arrange video submission.INSTRUCTOR: Danette Johnston, CPDT-KA, Certified CGC and Trick Evaluator.